-Managing Director - Stockland - (Executive) Appointed 19 October 2000
+Managing Director - Stockland - (Executive)

 Mr Quinn has an extensive background in commercial, retail, industrial, and residential property investment and development.
 He began his career in the United Kingdom as a Chartered Accountant and moved to Australia in 1987 with Price Waterhouse.
 In 1988 he joined the Rockingham Park Group, a substantial Western Australian private property group.
 Mr Quinn joined Stockland in 1999 and was appointed to his current role of Managing Director in October 2000.
 Mr Quinn held the position of National President of the Property Council of Australia from March 2003 until March 2005.
 He is a Fellow of the Australian Property Institute and the Royal Institute of Chartered Surveyors.
-He was appointed Chairman of Australian Business and Community Network Limited in November 2007.
-Mr Quinn is a member of the Corporate Responsibility and Sustainability Committee, a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds and a member of the Stockland Residential Estates Equity Fund No. 1 Investment Committee.
+He is a Director of Australian Business and Community Network Limited, having served as Chairman from November 2007 to November 2010, and Carbonxt Group Limited.
+Mr Quinn is a member of the Stockland Corporate Responsibility and Sustainability Committee, a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds and a member of the Stockland Residential Estates Equity Fund No. 1 Investment Committee.